 Time: 5:00 pm – 7:00 pm

 Light Refreshments will be served and we ask that you please RSVP by calling 480-498-2324.
 Endeavor In-Home Care will continue to bring these types of lectures to the public to make needed cognitive resources available.
-Please contact us for future topics on Dementia Care in Gilbert or to share topics that would be beneficial to hear about.
+Please contact us for future topics on dementia care and respite care in Gilbert and the surrounding areas, or to share topics that would be beneficial to hear about.

 Your loved one has been diagnosed with Alzheimer’s or Dementia- NOW WHAT?!